 Thai Tom Yum Goong soup is famous the world over, but did you know you can make a tom yum soup with just about any meat you have on hand or as leftovers?
-It's the perfect way to use up that leftover roast from your holiday meal, and works especially well for turkey and chicken.
+It's the perfect way to use up that leftover holiday Turkey, or even a leftover rotisserie chicken!

-This is a basic tom yum soup, but every variation of tom yum is a little bit different, so if you love these flavours of lemongrass, galangal and makrut (kaffir) lime leaves, be sure to check out some of my other tom yum dishes:
+This recipe here is a basic tom yum soup, but every variation of tom yum is a little bit different depending on the protein used.
+So if you love these flavours of lemongrass, galangal and makrut (kaffir) lime leaves, be sure to check out some of my other tom yum recipes!

 - Tom Yum Fish Soup